aristanetworks/anta/docs/usage-inventory-catalog.md

-# Inventory & Catalog definition
+# Inventory and Catalog definition

 This page describes how to create an inventory and a tests catalog.